BUYING A VILLA IN BALI GUIDE – Everything you need to know

 The first and foremost asked question is, “How can foreigners buy a villa in Bali legally?”.
 If you are completely new to investing in Bali real estate, then you first have to know that there are different forms of property ownership in Bali.
 Which type of ownership you can or have to choose depends on several factors.

 The main question is ‘What is your goal with buying property in Bali?’.
-Is it to have your own residence in Bali?
-Do you want to step into the full time villa rental business in Bali?
-Or do you want to live in the villa a few months per year and rent it out when you’re away?
+Is it to have your residence in Bali?
+Do you want to step into the full-time villa rental business in Bali?
+Or do you want to live in the villa for a few months per year and rent it out when you’re away?
 It is important to have the purpose of buying a villa in Bali clear so you can make better decisions regarding the type of ownership.

-The most common used forms of ownership in Bali are Leasehold and Freehold.
+The most commonly used forms of ownership in Bali are Leasehold and Freehold.
 Both have different rights and regulations.
-But there are more ownership titles available for foreigners, so let’s dive into the different forms of property ownership in Bali to learn more.
+However there are more ownership titles available for foreigners, so let’s dive into the different forms of property ownership in Bali to learn more.

 Leasehold (Hak Sewa)

 Newly developed leasehold properties are usually advertised around 20-30 years.
-Second hand leasehold villa’s can vary from 5 years up to 20 years or longer depending on the years that have already passed.
+Second-hand leasehold villas can vary from 5 years up to 20 years or longer depending on the years that have already passed.
 But mostly there is an option for extension after the leasehold ends for an additional amount of years.
 It is very important to discuss this with the landlord upfront and put this very clearly in the contract by your notary.
-This will give you as leaseholder the first priority to extend the land lease for market price.
+This will give you as the leaseholder the priority to extend the land lease for market price.

-This not only gives you the opportunity to enjoy your villa in Bali longer than the initial amount of leasehold years.
+This not only allows you to enjoy your villa in Bali longer than the initial amount of leasehold years.
 But it is also from an investment point of view very valuable.
 Because if you decide to sell your villa after, let’s say 5 years.
-And you have a leasehold of 30 years, then you can still resell your villa with the remaining leasehold of 25 years + first priority to extend the land lease for market price.
+And you have a leasehold of 30 years, then you can still resell your villa with the remaining leasehold of 25 years + priority to extend the land lease for a fair market price.
 This will be positive for the price you can ask.

 Freehold (Hak Milik)

 The highest land title in Indonesia is called Hak Milik and is only given to citizens of Indonesia.
-As foreigner you can’t purchase a Freehold title under your personal name.
-The only way you can 100% own land in Indonesia as foreigner is if you are married to an Indonesian citizen.
+As a foreigner, you can’t purchase a Freehold title under your name.
+The only way you can 100% own land in Indonesia as a foreigner is if you are married to an Indonesian citizen.

-Even if you set up a PT PMA as foreigner (an Indonesian company) you can not buy a Freehold villa or Freehold land.
-There are other forms of ownership that apply for either leasing the land or an already constructed villa under your Indonesian company or as a foreigner living in Bali.
+Even if you set up a PT PMA as a foreigner (an Indonesian company) you can not buy a Freehold villa or Freehold land.
+Other forms of ownership apply for either leasing the land or an already constructed villa under your Indonesian company or as a foreigner living in Bali.

-The differences in types of ownership are as following.
-For Indonesian citizens the right to own land is called Hak Milik (right of ownership).
+The differences in types of ownership are as follows.
+For Indonesian citizens, the right to own land is called Hak Milik (right of ownership).
 For foreigners that have an Indonesian company (PT PMA) the title is Hak Guna Bangunan which means the right to build.
-And there is also the ownership form of Hak Pakai which means ‘right to use’.
+There is also the ownership form of Hak Pakai which means ‘right to use’.
 Let’s explain these different titles below.

 Hak Pakai (Right of use)

 This ownership form means the ‘right of use’ from government land.
-It is generally one of the best options for a foreigner looking at living full or part time in Indonesia, Bali.
-The validity of Hak Pakai is initially 30 years, and can be extended for 20 years and renewed for another 30 years.
-At every extension 0,2% tax must be paid of the government property value.
-As foreigner you do need KITA’s or a retirement VISA (KITAP) at all time for Hak Pakai.
+It is generally one of the best options for a foreigner looking at living full or part-time in Indonesia, Bali.
+The validity of Hak Pakai is initially 30 years and can be extended for 20 years and renewed for another 30 years.
+At every extension, 0,2% tax must be paid on the government property value.
+As a foreigner, you do need KITAS or a retirement VISA (KITAP) at all times for Hak Pakai.
 The minimum investment for a Hak Pakai property is 6,5 billion IDR (around $440,000 depending on the currency exchange).

 Hak Guna Bangunan for PT PMA (Right to build)